 If you have a young child, the outdoor environment presents so much to explore.
-Here are some ideas you may wish to consider when you get the chance to spend some time together over the Easter break.
+Here are some ideas you may wish to consider when you get the chance to spend some time together this springtime.

 Parent permission will be required for the YouTube videos.